ucphhpc/jupyter_service/README.rst

 ------------

-The stack is made of a 2 layered docker swarm stack, i.e. any external request is received by the jupyterhub service which handles whether a user is allow to start a notebook.
+The stack is made of a 2 layered docker swarm stack, i.e. any external request is received by the jupyterhub proxy service, which redirects requests to the JupyterHub service where an authenticated user is allowed to start a notebook.

-This is defined by `Authenticators <https://jupyterhub.readthedocs.io/en/stable/ reference/authenticators.html>`_ where Jupyterhub allows for a custom authenticator to be selected based on the local requirements.
+The authentication is defined by `Authenticators <https://jupyterhub.readthedocs.io/en/stable/ reference/authenticators.html>`_ where Jupyterhub allows for a custom authenticator to be selected based on the local requirements.
 Hence how a user should be authenticated before they are able to launch notebooks via the jupyterhub web interface.